mrochon/b2csamples/Policies/ClaimsEncryption/README.md

 ## Decryption

-Client application can use the following code to decrypt the *encrypted* claim. *certificateThumbprint should reference a certificate available to the app.
+Client application can use the following code to decrypt the *encrypted* claim. *certificateThumbprint* should reference a certificate with the private key available to the app.

 ```CS
 ...